emin/WebPQuickLook/README.md

   Quick Look is a part of Mac OS X. It provides you a quick way to look at your content without open it in an application.
-  In Finder, choose an file or folder and push the space button, then QuickLook mechanism quickly show the preview of the content.
-And also it is responsible for the thumbnail mechanism.
+  In Finder, choose a file or folder and push the space button, then QuickLook mechanism quickly show the preview of the content.
+And also it is responsible for the thumbnail creation.

   Most people know this mechanism.
 By default, OS X doesn't provide preview and thumbnail for all file types.
 WebP is Google's new image format and OS X doesn't recognize the .webp files.
-This plugin will give you to ability to see preview and thumbnail of WebP images.
+This plugin will give you an ability to see previews and thumbnails of WebP images.

 ###How can I install it?